Nap095/inst-stf-node/readme.md

 npm install express stockfish helmet open
 ```

-Add this line into the package.json file in the [scripts] section
+Check that you have into the package.json file in the [scripts] section, the line

 ```shell
 "start": "node server.js"